asleshamohanty/saas-free-trial-fraud-detect/README.md

 ## Solution

 I'm building a composite identity for each user using multiple signals and assigns a risk score to every signup attempt.
+Unlike traditional systems that rely on a single signal (IP or email), this system builds a probabilistic identity using multiple weak signals combined into a unified risk score.

 User → Fingerprint + Behavior + IP → Risk Score → Action

+---

+## Current Implementation Scope

+The current version includes a fully functional rule-based fraud detection system with real-time scoring via a REST API.

+Machine learning, advanced IP intelligence, and dashboarding are planned in upcoming versions.

 ---